instill-ai/instill-core/README.md

 For the OpenAPI documentation, access http://localhost:3001 after `make all`, or simply run `make doc`.

+## Contributing

+Please refer to the [Contributing Guidelines](./.github/CONTRIBUTING.md) for more details.

 ## Community support

 Please refer to the [community](https://github.com/instill-ai/community) repository.